My personal reasons to not run my Nginx reverse-proxy inside Docker

 The external dependencies that Nginx relies on are:

 My server contains no customized versions of these libraries.
-I have not encountered any compatibility issues, ever.
-Therefore the safety net of dependency isolation and fixation which Docker definitely solves is likely never needed.
+I have never encountered a compatibility issue.
+Therefore, the safety net of dependency isolation that Docker provides is unnecessary here.

 Docker makes it harder to have Nginx "always on"

-Nginx designed for the use case to never shut down.
-I never shut it down except for OS kernel security patches.
+Nginx is designed for the use case of never shutting down.
+I only shut it down for OS kernel security patches.

 You can upgrade the binary in-place under load.
-Nginx gracefully finishes serving existing connections and new worker processes start with the new binary.
-It does not tear down any connections that are in progress.
+Nginx gracefully finishes serving existing connections, and new worker processes start with the new binary.
+It does not tear down active connections.

-Docker just gets in the way here.
+Docker gets in the way here.
 Hot-reloading and in-place upgrades of Nginx go against the containerization philosophy.
 Containers are about immutability.
-Instead of updating existing instances you tear down the old instance and spawn a new one.
+Instead of updating existing instances, you tear down the old instance and spawn a new one.

-I could live with a few seconds of service interruption for going the immutable-container way of spawning new instances.
+I could tolerate a brief service interruption for going the immutable-container way of spawning new instances.

-I don't build 5-nines reliable systems but when Nginx is down then I cannot even show an error page which is suboptimal.
+I do not build five-nines reliable systems, but when Nginx is down, I cannot show an error page, which is suboptimal.
 My paying customers should see at least an error page with contact information.

 Configuration of the reverse proxy in production is unique

-The virtual host configuration entries are associated with their respective domain names.
+The virtual host configurations are tied to specific domain names.
 DNS entries point to the server which runs my reverse proxy.
-If we run another instance of Nginx with the same configuration as in production - let's say for development - we need a full-blown DNS server to make it work.
+If we run another instance of Nginx with the same configuration as in production—for instance, for development—we need a dedicated DNS server to make it work.

 The reverse proxy is a "singleton service".
 It is the entry point to everything.

-Having more than one entry point to something means that another instance - with a single entry point! - needs to decide where to enter your system.
+Having more than one entry point means that another instance, with a single entry point, needs to decide where to enter your system.

-Hence you probably just have only one reverse proxy unless you do round-robin DNS load balancing or some Google-scale hierarchical load balancer setups.
+Hence, you typically have only one reverse proxy unless you do round-robin DNS load balancing or some Google-scale hierarchical load balancer setups.

 Summary

-For my setup Docker doesn't solve a problem I've faced.
-According to the KISS principle and my qualitative FMEA analysis I would bother with a solution to non-existent problems which in itself is a problem.
+For my setup, Docker doesn't solve a problem I have faced.
+Following the KISS principle and my FMEA analysis, implementing a solution for a non-existent problem creates its own problems.

-I'm willing to revisit and potentially change my opinion if my situation changes or I gain new insights which make the aforementioned points inappropriate.
+I will revisit this opinion if my situation changes or new insights make these points invalid.